facebook/react/docs/docs/introducing-jsx.md

 ### Specifying Children with JSX

-If a tag is empty, you may close it immediately with `/>`, like in XML:
+If a tag is empty, you may close it immediately with `/>`, like XML:

 ```js
 const element = <img src={user.avatarUrl} />;